Press-fit plumbing

 - Where pipe is damaged or distorted

-If press-fit isn’t suitable, the best alternative will be explained before proceeding.
+If press-fit isn't the right call, the best alternative will be explained before any work begins.

 Press-fit vs solder